Botanical Name: Rhamnus Frangula

 The flowers are small, 2-10 in the bouquet of white-green petals.

-Fruits are spherical balls of 6-8 mm in diameter, at first green, then red and mature black-violet, with 2-3 seeds.
+Fruits are spherical balls of 6-8 mm in diameter, at first green, then red and to maturity turn into black-violet, with 2-3 seeds.

 - Great Britain